camunda/camunda-docs-manual/README.md

 ## Writing Docs

-Some guidelines for writing docs
+Some guidelines for writing docs.

 ## How can I add an image?